 All up the trail took 4 hours at a reasonable pace with lots of photo stops (how can you resist stopping to take photos of all the stunning wildflowers!)
-After the walk there is the opportunity to have a picnic or grab a bite to eat at John Forrest Tavern with the kangaroos.

 We have previously explored the main picnic area walking the family friendly Jane Brook Promenade Trail (2.5km).
 The 4.5km Glen Brook Dam Trail is relatively flat as it circles the dam but is a narrow single file trail most of the way.
 The National Park Falls Trail is 2.2km long and is a lovely short walk which allows you to explore the falls.
 This is also a narrow trail but the falls can also be accessed from the Railway Reserve Heritage Trail which is flat and more suited to prams or bikes.
 If you venture further along the Railway Reserve Heritage Trail from National Falls you will get to the Swan View Tunnel.
 Hovea Falls can be accessed either on a bush trail or you can take the Railway Reserve Heritage Trail for a flatter walk on a wide trail.